letsgojuno/ReactReduxTechTest/README.md

 React was suggested in the brief and it's my preference for front-end lib.
 It's perfect for creating and composing small components into full web apps.

 ###Redux
 Redux solves the issue of state.
 Again it is my prefered lib for managing front-end state.
 It works well at scale and is perfect working with backend apis and persisted data on the server.
 There are a number of differnt async plugins which help with this.
+Redux stores are immutable and changes are carried out through reducers and actions, this makes things like undo/redo simple.

 ###React Material UI.
 Altho a little bloated I felt it would be perfect for this brief.
 Material UI is a suite of UI components that are easily pieced together.
 It helped take away some of the pressure of creating my own presentational layer for this demo.
 I was able to focus on JS/react.